2015 Eta Aquarids meteor shower

 - Get out of the city to a place where city and artificial lights do not impede your viewing

 - If you are out viewing the shower during its peak, you will not need any special equipment.
-You should be able to see the shower with your naked eyes.
+You should be able to see the shower with the naked eye.

 - Carry a blanket or a comfortable chair with you - viewing meteors, just like any other kind of star gazing is a waiting game, and you need to be comfortable.
 Plus, you may not want to leave until you can’t see the majestic celestial fireworks anymore.